 When I attend a graduation at a TCU, I see young people who came to college just out of high school, graduates who came with a GED, and older students who spent years pursuing their degrees while working and raising a family.
 The diversity of the students we serve is amazing—students just like those you might see every day in your families and communities.

-We have a record of more than 25 years of success in recruiting and supporting students in higher education.
+We have a record of nearly 30 years of success in recruiting and supporting students in higher education.
 Thanks to your support, we provide students with the tools they need to succeed in school so they can look forward to a future of prosperity for themselves, their families, and their communities.